Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Avoid raw foods, salad bars, deli counters, and unpasteurized products

-Limit alcohol and supplements unless cleared by oncology team
+Limit alcohol and supplements unless cleared by the oncology team

 Adjust fiber if bloating or diarrhea occurs